siegblink/react-reserve/README.md

+# react-reserve

-## Starting Repo for MERN Stack - The Complete Guide
+This project is derived from Reed Barger's MERN Stack - The Complete Guide course in Udemy.